 Unfortunately, wetlands have been lost or impacted by urban development, agriculture, forestry, encroachment of invasive species and climate change.
 Wetlands represent about 0.2% of the regional landscape, but it is estimated that 84% of low elevation wetlands in the Okanagan and lower Similkameen valleys were lost between 1800 and 2003.
 A second study of low elevation wetlands in the Okanagan Basin indicates a 38% loss of wetlands between 1988 and 2010.

 Phase 1 of the project was completed by Ecoscape Environmental Consultants and focused on outreach, data collection, prioritization, and mapping.
 The project summarized existing wetland information from throughout the three regional districts of the Okanagan region.

-Phase 2 of the Okanagan Wetlands Strategy runs from September 2014 to March 2016.
-In Phase 2 the OBWB will be working with many partners to establish long-term data management and sharing for the Okanagan region and working on multiple on-the-ground wetlands projects.
+During Phase 2, the OBWB is working with many partners to establish long-term data management and sharing for the Okanagan region and working on multiple on-the-ground wetlands projects.

-Phase 3 will be initiated in 2016 with a focus on writing an Okanagan Wetlands Strategy document.
+Phase 3 will also focus on writing an Okanagan Wetlands Strategy document.

 The Okanagan Basin Water Board’s partners include the Okanagan Nation Alliance, BC Wildlife Federation, the Regional Districts of North and Central Okanagan and Okanagan-Similkameen, South Okanagan Similkameen Conservation Program, Okanagan Collaborative Conservation Program, Okanagan Similkameen Stewardship Society, UBC Okanagan, and many others.